arjunmakesthings/itp-blog/content/people/tom igoe.md

 https://tigoe.com/

-professor at itp; co-founded arduino.
+professor at itp; co-founded arduino. i took [[intro to physical computing]] with him in semester-1.